Medically reviewed on February 15, 2018.

 Data not available

--Administer any time of the day, without regard to meals.
+-Administer subcutaneously once a week at any time of the day, without regard to meals; give on the same day each week

--If a dose is missed, albiglutide should be administered as soon as possible within 3 days after the missed dose.
-Resume dosing on their usual day of administration.
+-If a dose is missed, administer as soon as possible if it is within 3 days of the missed dose, then resume usual dosing schedule

-Reconstitution/preparation techniques: The lyophilized powder contained within the Pen must be reconstituted prior to administration.
-See Patient Instructions for Use for complete administration instructions with illustrations.
+-The lyophilized powder contained within the Pen must be reconstituted prior to administration

 -Routine serum calcitonin or thyroid ultrasound monitoring is of uncertain value for early detection of MTC in patients treated with this drug.